6 Exercises You Can Do With a Pull-Up Bar

 In this article, we will walk you through a few exercises you can perform on a pull-bar and build strength, muscle mass, and conditioning as a result.
-Once you’re done reading the article, you’ll have some cool things to try when you walk up to a pull-up bar the next time.
+Once you’re done reading the article, you’ll have six effective exercises you can do with pull-up bar anytime and practically anywhere.
+The key is having the right pull-up bar and equipment for results.

 Call them whatever you want, but the ability to do a pull-up is the biggest proof of your upper body strength.
 Pull-ups are also one of the most functional exercises you can perform.
 Imagine apocalypse has hit and you’re hanging by a cliff and the only way to save yourself is to pull yourself up.

 We’re sure, at this moment, you wouldn’t want to regret not doing pull-ups at the gym.
 If you’re a beginner and can’t complete a pull-up, use momentum by jumping to grab the bar or get a spotter to help you with the exercise.
 Once you get better at this exercise, you can add resistance by using weights.

 Muscle ups are what separate the men from the boys.
 It takes a whole new level of strength to complete a muscle-up.
 Start from a dead hang, complete a pull-up, and once you’re at the top of the pull-up, jerk and get into a chest dip position and complete a chest dip.
 Return to the dead hang and repeat for reps.
 The Muscle ups will work your back, biceps, triceps, core, and shoulders.